Tattoo Artist

 What is the best way to ask a tattoo artist if I want to listen to some music on my phone while he/she is tattooing so I can deal with the pain?

-Asked by leroy over 11 years ago
+Asked by leroy almost 12 years ago

 Just tell the tattoo artist that you want to listen to music on your phone.
 I have no idea why a tattoo artist would object to that.
 It's a very common request.
 Hell, I listen to music on my phone while I'm tattooing people sometimes.
 Many customers don't want small talk.
 They want to zone out, and that's understandable.
 Some want small talk to keep their minds off it.
 Just tell your artist how you like to cope with the tattooing process, and I'm sure they will be fine with it.